 What I Didn’t Like:

-3. Gamo Swarm Maxxim Air Rifle
+3. Most Accurate Pellet Gun - Gamo Swarm Maxxim Air Rifle

 One of the reasons why a number of people don't prefer having a break barrel gun is because they need to reload the gun to be able to shoot a new pellet.
 But, this one eliminates the disturbance for good.
 Once you cock its break barrel, you can shoot 10 pellets until it requires cocking again.